 COMMUNITIES OF PRACTICE

-A Community of Practice is suitable for any church that has already taken part in a 2 year Learning Community process either with Kx or previously with 3DM Europe.
-A CoP takes place over four 2-3 day gatherings held 6 months apart.
+A Community of Practice is suitable for any church that has already taken part in a 2 year Learning Community process either with Kx .
+A CoP takes place over four 24 -48 hour gatherings held 6 months apart.
 It will be assumed that participant churches are already familiar with, and putting into practice, content from a Learning Community.

 Our CoP’s include input from Kx Leaders and others, as well as opportunity for church teams to share best practice with each other.
-We will be going back through the LC content over the two years, but with a focus on deepening our understanding of how to get breakthrough and build missional discipleship movements out of our local churches.
+We will be going back through the LC content over the two years, but with a focus on deepening your understanding of how to get breakthrough and build missional discipleship movements out of your local churches.

 For more information, contact our office